MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement-Azure-Container-Apps.md

    <validation step="a44b06f7-b794-410a-8f4a-149c92269c02" />

 ### Review
-In this lab, you have completed:
+In this lab, you have completed the following:

 - Created and configured an Azure Container App and environment.
 - Tested and verified deployment of the Azure Container App.